VidCruiter Logo

 To ensure the most effective use of one-way interviews, it's crucial to focus on two types of questions: knockout questions and those that help qualify the candidate’s experience, skills, and fit for the role.

-In addition to knockout questions, it's equally important to quickly explore whether the candidate's experience and qualifications are aligned to the role.
-These questions should help draw out specific examples of past work and accomplishments that are directly relevant to the role.
+Knockout questions are designed to immediately identify candidates who do not meet the essential criteria for the position.
+In addition to knockout questions, quickly explore whether the candidate's experience and qualifications are aligned to the role.
+These questions help draw out specific examples of past work and accomplishments that are directly relevant to the role.

-Lastly, questions that assess a candidate's alignment with the organization's direction and values are vital.
-These questions help determine if the candidate is not only capable of performing the job but also a good fit for the company's strategic objectives and ethos.
+Interview questions that assess person-organization fit are vital.
+These questions help determine if the candidate is not only capable of performing the job, but also a good fit for the company's strategic objectives and ethos.
+If you use this strategy, you’ll be able to curate an optimized question set to help improve your quality of hire.

 Top tip for further improving one-way interview questions